albaintor/integration-lgtv/README.md

 ### Setup

-- Download the release from the release section : file ending with `.tar.gz`
+- Download the release from the release section : file ending with `.tar.gz`, do not unzip it
 - Navigate into the Web Configurator of the remote, go into the `Integrations` tab, click on `Add new` and select : `Install custom`
 - Select the downloaded `.tar.gz` file and click on upload
 - Once uploaded, the new integration should appear in the list : click on it and select `Start setup`
-- Your TV must be running and connected to the network before proceed
+- Your TV must be running and connected to the network before proceeding (a pairing prompt will be displayed)
 - The setup will be able to discover the LG TVs if they are connected on the same network, otherwise it is necessary to set manual IP
 - At the end, most users should enable at `Media Player` entity. `Remote entity` is useful for custom commands and commands sequence